joedolson/my-tickets/src/readme.txt

 4. With <a href="https://wordpress.org/plugins/my-calendar/">My Calendar</a>, add ticket parameters to an event.
 Without My Calendar, choose what post types will support tickets from My Tickets -> Settings, and add ticket parameters to any post or Page!

 == Changelog ==

+= 1.8.13 =

+* Bug fix: Ensure that available tickets is an integer.
+* Filter change: Pass $type variable to the mt cart default filter.

 = 1.8.12 =